hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

     <img src="../img/fm_tn_cold7_umap.png" width="700">
 </p>

-This allows us to better understand our results when we look at any follow-up informatin on our UMAP.
-For example, we can begin to look at distribution of gene expression for each of the top 6 genes with a better understanding of where the cells for each condition lay:
+This allows us to better understand our results when we look at any follow-up information on our UMAP.
+For example, we can begin to look at distribution of gene expression for each of the top 6 genes with a better understanding of where the cells for each condition lie:

 ```r
 FeaturePlot(seurat_vsm, genes, ncol=3)